homsar/homsar.github.io/_posts/2025-02-25-slip-sleepers.md

 or you’d be boarding at Bristol at 1am.

 What about if you could have a "slip coach sleeper" service?
-You rock up to your local station at 9–10pm and board a single sleeper car.
+You rock up to your local station at 9–10pm and board a single sleeper car, and go to sleep.
 It shuttles off into a siding
 (or is sitting in a very small bay platform already), sited to the west of the station.